opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

         sort_order
             **optional**
-            Useful sorting posts in contests where two or more public offices are at stake.
+            Useful for sorting posts in contests where two or more public offices are at stake, e.g., in a U.S. presidential contest, the President post would have a lower sort order than the Vice President post.

 party_id
     **optional**